Paul’s Defense: Who Has the Truth?

 Paul states that if someone comes teaching a different Christ, a different Spirit, or a different gospel than what he had taught them, he fears they might tolerate it.
 The statement is slightly ironic since there were some among the Corinthians who could not tolerate Paul, but they seemed willing to tolerate false doctrine.

 - Why do man-made religions tend to be complex?

 - Was the problem of straying from the truth limited to a few congregations or widespread?
 Why?

 - How can someone teach a different Jesus?

 Truth isn’t in eloquence (II Corinthians 11:5-6)

-Likely the detractors were continuing the dividing of the church by claiming allegiance to a particular apostle, claiming that ones teaching was more important than another (I Corinthians 1:12-13).
-Some scholars see this as Paul taunting his detractors as claiming to be above or superior to the apostles; thus, Paul saying he wasn’t inferior to these “super apostles.”
-None of these view really change how we see what Paul is asserting.
+Likely the detractors were continuing the dividing of the church by claiming allegiance to a particular apostle, claiming that one's teaching was more important than another (I Corinthians 1:12-13).
+Some scholars see this as Paul taunting his detractors as claiming to be above or superior to the apostles; thus, Paul said he wasn’t inferior to these “super-apostles.”
+None of these views really change how we see what Paul is asserting.

 His abilities as an ambassador for Christ was completely shown while he was with them.
 They knew his knowledge (II Corinthians 4:2; Acts 20:20, 27).
 They saw God working miracles through him (I Corinthians 2:4; II Corinthians 12:12).
 They had no reason to doubt his position.